 We like the version by Tree63, a contemporary Christian music band from South Africa.
 The song speaks of abundance and praise:

-2. Doxology | David Crowder Band
+2. "Doxology"—David Crowder Band

 "Doxology" is a short hymn of praise to our triune God: Father, Son, and Holy Spirit.
 Christians often sing the doxology during their worship services.
 The tradition has roots in a similar Jewish practice.

 Many contemporary Christian music artists have recorded "Doxology."
 We like a version by the David Crowder Band.
 The lyrics come from the last verse of "Awake, My Soul, and with the Sun."
 This longer hymn was written by Thomas Ken, a 17th century Anglican priest:

-3. Enough | Chris Tomlin
+3. "Enough"—Chris Tomlin

 "Enough" is a song by Chris Tomlin, a contemporary Christian singer and songwriter from Texas.
 It expresses our sufficiency in Christ.
 "Enough" essentially says, "Jesus is all I need."
 The song is popular in many contemporary worship services.

 Many contemporary Christian music artists have covered the song, but we like the Tomlin version:

-4. For These Reasons"—Lincoln Brewster
+4. "For These Reasons"—Lincoln Brewster

 "For These Reasons" is a ballad by a singer and guitarist named Lincoln Brewster.
 His words of adoration for the Lord make this song a great choice for Thanksgiving celebrations:

-5. Forever | Chris Tomlin
+5. "Forever"—Chris Tomlin

 "Forever" is another Chris Tomlin song that we like.
 Popular in worship services, it explores the themes of faithfulness and assurance, and it's a wonderful Christian thanksgiving song.